 The course(s) in which the student wishes to transfer must come from an accredited post-secondary institution recognized by the U.S. Department of Education.
-Credit for courses from universities outside the US requires a review by an established foreign evaluation service which must be a member of NACES and AICE.
+Credit for courses from universities outside the US requires a review by an established foreign evaluation service.